SridharRamesh/HowSridharThinks/_math/CommasCollages.md

 Thus, we have this kind of data which can equivalently be represented as a comma span or a cocomma cospan.
 This data amounts also to the same thing as an bifunctor A^{op} x B -> Set (where A and B are the intermediate corners of these squares, with A on the domain and B on the codomain side of the transformation); that is, a bi-indexed set.

 [TODO: In fact, we can readily define what maps from spans to bi-indexed categories, and maps from bi-indexed categories to cospans, are supposed to be, without the bother of commas and cocommas; that is, we have a "gamut" from spans to bi-indexed categories to cospans.
-The rest is then observing that we get adjunctions out of all this.]
+The rest is then observing that we get adjunctions out of all this.
+(And idempotency in Cat, and the algebraic conditions defining the fixed values of the adjunction in Cat.)]

 When represented as a comma span, what we get is what's called a discrete bifibration.
 The particular case where A or B is trivially the terminal category 1 comes up often, in which case it's just called a discrete fibration or opfibration.
 This is also called the category of elements, and is a special case of the general "Grothendieck construction" for bifunctors A^{op} x B -> (infinity-)Cat.